chiayiju/chiayiju.github.io/content/authors/Chia-Yi/_index.md

   - Principal Investigator
 ---

 Dr. Ju's background is in formal theory.
-He is primarily interested in geometric approaches in various fields of theoretical physics, including quantum information, string theories, and supersymmetric theories.
+He is primarily interested in geometric approaches in various fields of theoretical physics, including quantum information, string theory, and supersymmetric theory.

-Recently, he has turned most of his attention to the foundations of non-Hermitian quantum physics.
-Rather than standard approaches to quantum mechanics, he tackles quantum theories using differential geometry (or fiber bundle) theories, which could naturally extend conventional quantum mechanics to non-Hermitian regimes.
+Currently, he focuses on the foundations of non-Hermitian quantum physics.
+Rather than using standard approaches to quantum mechanics, he tackles quantum theories using differential geometry (or fiber bundle) theories, which can naturally extend conventional quantum mechanics to non-Hermitian regimes.

-Dr. Ju also collaborates with many quantum information groups on various theoretical topics, mainly on the restrictions of quantum information from quantum mechanical laws.
-He maintains a close association with the quantum information community.
+In the meantime, Dr. Ju applies the results inspired by non-Hermitian physics to quantum information theory and collaborates with many quantum information groups on various theoretical topics, mainly on the restrictions of quantum information from quantum mechanical laws.